ddgarrett/mean-stack/README.md

 But  no one knows  it by that name, and MEAN seems to be taking off.

-So here it is - sampl code for my MEAN aka BEAM stack example.
+So here it is - sample code for my MEAN aka BEAM stack examples.